civisanalytics/civis-python/docs/source/parallel.rst

 This means that you may parallelize dynamically-defined functions and classes, including lambda functions.

+The joblib backend will automatically add environment variables called "CIVIS_PARENT_JOB_ID" and "CIVIS_PARENT_RUN_ID", holding the values of the job and run IDs of the Civis Platform job in which you're running the joblib backend (if any).
+Your functions could use these to communicate with the parent job or to recognize that they're in a process which has been created by another Civis Platform job.
+However, where possible you should let the joblib backend itself transport the return value of the function it's running back to the parent.

 Infer backend parameters
 ------------------------
 If you're writing code which will run inside a Civis Container Script, then